 Graduate Teaching Scholarship

-The Graduate Teaching Scholarship (GTS) supports postgraduate researchers on the PhD programme in York in the Department, and provides teaching experience that will help them pursue an academic career.
+The Graduate Teaching Scholarship (GTS) supports postgraduate researchers on the Postgraduate Research programme in the Department of Philosophy at York, and provides teaching experience that will help them pursue an academic career.

 • Qualification level: Postgraduate research

-Alongside your own research, you will teach and examine first-year undergraduates under the supervision of experienced academics, gaining relevant experience for an academic career, whilst also financially supporting your studies.
-There may be additional opportunities, such as marking second-year undergraduates' work or undertaking further learning in your desired research area.
+Alongside your own research, you will teach and examine first year undergraduates under the supervision of experienced academics, gaining relevant experience for an academic career, whilst also financially supporting your studies.
+There may be additional opportunities, such as marking second-year undergraduates' work or undertaking further teaching in your desired research area (though these are not guaranteed).

-Training in seminar and tutorial work is provided by the University, and practical support and mentoring is given by the Department—this includes an annual ‘away day’ at the start of the Autumn 2023 semester for all its teaching assistants.
+Training is provided by the University, and practical support and mentoring in seminar work and in marking is given by the Department.
+This includes an annual ‘away day’ at the start of the Autumn/Winter 2025 semester for all its teaching assistants.
 This offers an opportunity to reflect on best practice and develop teaching and supervisory skills.

 Job description

-You will be expected to maintain satisfactory progress on your PhD research whilst undertaking the following duties:
+You will be expected to maintain satisfactory progress on your PhD research whilst undertaking the following duties, over up to a total of 498 hours across the two semesters of each year:

 • Teach on average four to six hours of seminars per week during term-time.
 This teaching will normally be delivered to first-year undergraduates.

-• Record student attendance and report unexcused absences to the student’s supervisor and the Director of the First Year Programme, in accordance with the Department's policy.
+• Record and monitor student attendance in accordance with the Department's policy.

-• Keep an office hour during term-time to meet with students.
+Keep an office hour during each semester to meet with students

 • Respond to email and other queries from students or staff in an appropriate and timely fashion.

-• Provide appropriate and timely feedback on work produced by students in his or her seminar and tutorial groups, in writing and in one-to-one tutorials.
+• Provide appropriate and timely feedback on work produced by students in their seminar and tutorial groups, in writing and in one-to-one tutorials.

-• Mark the work produced by students in his or her groups in line with the Department's marking criteria by the specified deadlines, and assist in moderating marks.
+• Mark and feed back on the work produced by students in line with the Department's marking criteria by the specified deadlines, and assist in moderating marks.

 • Attend confidential meetings to discuss and monitor the academic progress of individual students.